tyreer/json-dedupe/specification.md

 ### Conflict Resolution
 - **Simultaneous Processing**: Handle ID and email conflicts simultaneously
-- **Cross-Conflicts**: If a record has both ID conflict AND email conflict with different records, exit with error
+- **Cross-Conflicts**: Records with both ID conflict AND email conflict with different records are resolved by preferring newest dates
 - **Data Preservation**: Must not erase potentially valuable data or fabricate _id values
+- **Date-Based Resolution**: All conflicts (including cross-conflicts) are resolved by preferring the record with the newest date

 ### Timestamp Handling
 - **Default Field**: `entryDate`